 Juan:'It's called that!
 I thought a poll was a prediction of who people would vote for.'

 Peter:'It is, but for some reason they call the place where people vote a polling station.
 Normally, the polling station will be in a school hall or in a church.'

 Juan:'So, they go there and vote?'

 Peter:'Yeah.
 When they are in the polling station, they are given a ballot.
 Which is a piece of paper where they mark which political candidate they want to vote for.
-After they have done this, they then put this ballot into a ballot box.
+After they have done that, they then put their ballot into a ballot box.
 When they've done that, they've voted and they leave.'

 Juan:'How do they know how many people who could vote, have voted?'